dmcclellan3/dmcclellan3.github.io/index.md

 I don't have a specific thing in mind about Javascript but I want to get more practice with it and grow my knowledge base around what all I can do within the language.

+## Bootcamp Sprint 2

+### What did you learn about that helped you understand the development process?

+### What does it mean to develop good code?

+### What does it mean to be a good developer?

+### What is one thing that programmers hate doing?